What Is a Payday Loan?

 Bottom Line

-Payday loans might be life-saving at certain points – more often than not, they’re not worth it.
-The astronomical fees credit ruining potential, and high-interest rates make these types of loans less than ideal for most consumers.
+Payday loans might be life-saving at specific points – but more often than not, they’re not worth it.
+The astronomical fees credit, credit-ruining potential, and high interest rates make these loans less than ideal for most consumers.

 Frequently Asked Questions